Spec-ify/specify/docs/file-structure.md

 #### [Fonts Folder](/client/Frontend/Fonts/)

-Contains [AldoTheApache.ttf](/client/Frontend/Fonts/AldotheApache.ttf), which is used in the endscreens.
+Contains [AldoTheApache.ttf](/client/Frontend/Fonts/AldotheApache.ttf), which is used in the end screens.

 #### [Images Folder](/client/Frontend/Images/)